limatgans/using-git/README.md

 `git fetch`

 The command goes out to that remote project and pulls down all the data from that remote project that you don’t have yet.
+You have to checkout to your colleague's branch

+`git checkout <colleagueBranch>`

 ### Merging branches to master